fintehru/finteh_wallet/README.md

 ### Product info
-#### BitShares Wallet is an app for BitShares on Android devices.
+#### KITACOIN Wallet is an app for BitShares tokens with focus on KITACOIN for Android devices.
 The main features are:

 * **Wallet:**
 1. Check your balance
 2. Check the transaction records
-3. Send your BTS/bitUSD or other properties to others using this wallet.
+3. Send your KITACOIN or other properties to others.

 * **Quotes:**